reynoldjong/Chatbot-Spring-Boot-New/docs/phase1/Personas.md

 ### Motivations & Anxieties

-Charlie wishes to keep expanding his business and to attract more users to his website.
-His biggest fear currently is that his website may not be up to date with the new technologies.
+* Charlie wishes to keep expanding his business and to attract more users to his website.
+* He wants to keep his website relevant to current technologies.
+* His biggest fear currently is that his website may not be up to date with the new technologies.

 ### Immediate Goals

-Charlie has heard many good things about cryptocurrency and wishes to add that to his website as a payment method.
-He is looking around and researching what is the best way to implement that to his business.
+* Charlie has heard many good things about cryptocurrency and wishes to add that to his website as a payment method.
+* He is looking around and researching what is the best way to implement that to his business.

 ### User Goals

-Charlie wants to learn more about blockchain technologies and he is not afraid to put in a lot of work.
+* Charlie wants to learn more about blockchain technologies and he is not afraid to put in a lot of work.
-However, he knows that he does not have a lot of free time given he also has to manage his website.
+* He knows that he does not have a lot of free time given he also has to manage his website.
+* He would like to apply new technologies to his website to increase his revenue.

 ### Experience Goals

-Charlie wants to feel that the time he spent researching is not wasted.
-He wants to be confident that the new technologies can help him grow his business.
+* Charlie wants to feel that the time he spent researching is not wasted.
+* He wants to be confident that the information he gets will be relevant.
+* He is excited about bringing new ideas to his business.